Totality principle: United Kingdom

 Within the context of English and Welsh law, the totality principle is defined within the Criminal Justice Act 1991, that states that nothing in the Act "shall prevent the court ... in the case of an offender who is convicted of one or more other offences, from mitigating his sentence by applying any rule of law as to the totality of sentences".
-The principle was recognised in the Criminal Justice Act 2003 Section 166 (3)(b).
+The principle was recognised in the Criminal Justice Act 2003 Section 166 (3)(b), and currently in section 77 of the Sentencing Act 2020.

-Sentencing guidelines are contained within the Coroners and Justice Act 2009, which states that the application of the principle are within the management of the Sentencing Council, applied along with the Offences Taken into Consideration (TICs).
-On 11 June 2012, the latest guidelines from the Sentencing Council came into force, which cover the three overarching aspects of sentencing: allocation; TICs; totality.
+Following the passage of the Coroners and Justice Act 2009, when passing sentence, judges and magistrates must do so in accordance with the sentencing guidelines published by the Sentencing Council along with the Offences Taken into Consideration (TICs).

-The principle of totality comprises two elements:

-Resultantly, the suggestion for the application of concurrent or consecutive sentences is within the following gudielines:

-Concurrent sentences: offences arise out of the same incident; there are a series of offences of the same or similar kind, specifically when committed against the same person.

-Consecutive sentences: offences arise out of unrelated facts or incidents; offences that are of the same or similar kind but where the overall criminality will not sufficiently be reflected by concurrent sentences; one or more offence(s) qualifies for a statutory minimum sentence and concurrent sentences would improperly undermine that minimum.
+The sentencing guidelines recommend that concurrent sentences ought to be given when offences arise out of the same incident, or are of the same or similar kind.
+Consecutive sentences are more appropriate when "offences arise out of unrelated facts or incidents", offences are "committed in the same incident are distinct, involving an aggravating element that requires separate recognition", "offences are of the same or similar kind but the overall criminality will not sufficiently be reflected by concurrent sentences" or "one or more offence(s) qualifies for a statutory minimum sentence and concurrent sentences would improperly undermine that minimum".

+The principle of totality comprises two elements:When sentencing for more than one offence, the overriding principle of totality is that the overall sentence should: